Typhoon1089/HTTPOurClient/README.md

 I created the abstract class called AdaptationLogic.
 Other proposed adaptation methods can be employed by inheriting this class.
 In this packet, I included three adaptation methods, namely Aggressive method [[1](http://ieeexplore.ieee.org/document/6774590)], Berlin method [[2](http://ieeexplore.ieee.org/document/6229732)], and Wilo method [[3](http://ieeexplore.ieee.org/document/6825039)].

 In conclusion, I don't aim my best effort at making my testbed to be well-known and optimal one because Internet streaming technologies are always improved quickly, but I hope that some people will encourage my ideas including inside it.

+*Happy coding with HTTPOurClient*